The Andromeda Strain (film): Development and writing

+Filming

+The filming in the fictional town of Piedmont took place in Shafter, Texas, while other filming was conducted at Ocotillo Wells, California.

+Visual effects

 The Andromeda Strain was one of the first films to use advanced computerized photographic visual effects, with work by Douglas Trumbull, who had pioneered effects for 2001: A Space Odyssey, along with James Shourt and Albert Whitlock who worked on The Birds.
 Reportedly $250,000 of the film's budget of $6.5 million was used to create the special effects, including Trumbull's simulation of an electron microscope.

-The film contained a faux computer rendering, created with conventional film-making processes, of a mapped 3-D view of the rotating structure of the five-story cylindrical underground laboratory in the Nevada desert named Project Wildfire.
-The filming in the fictional town of Piedmont took place in Shafter, Texas, while other filming was conducted at Ocotillo Wells, California.
+The film contained a faux computer rendering, created with conventional film-making processes, of a mapped 3-D view of the rotating structure of the Project Wildfire laboratory.

-Reception
+Reception and legacy

 Box office

 The Andromeda Strain was a minor box office success.
 Produced on a relatively high budget of $6.5 million, the film grossed $12,376,563 in North America, earning $8.2 million in United States theatrical rentals.
 It was the 16th highest-grossing film of 1971.

 Critical response

 The opinion of critics is generally mixed, with some critics enjoying the film for its dedication to the original novel and with others disliking it for its drawn-out plot.
-At review aggregator website Rotten Tomatoes, the film has a 68% approval rating based on 40 reviews, with an average score of 6.3/10.
+At review aggregator website Rotten Tomatoes, the film has a 68% approval rating based on 44 reviews, with an average score of 6.6/10.
 The website's critics consensus reads: "Although its urgent subject matter warrants less a deliberate pace, The Andromeda Strain brings Michael Crichton's techno-thriller to the big screen with striking intelligence and an engrossing sense of paranoia."
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 9 critics, indicating "mixed or average" reviews.

 Roger Greenspun of The New York Times panned the film in the 22 March 1971 issue, calling the novel "dreadful".
 John Simon called The Andromeda Strain "a tidy film, yet it completely fades from memory after its 130 minutes are over."